 Agency of Human Services

 Vital Records Office

 Vermont State Archives and Records Administration

 Vermont Criminal Background Checks

 The Vermont Criminal Information Center (VCIC) is the statewide main repository for verification of prosecution, sentencing and arrest information.
 This criminally focused data that may be used in Vermont background checks is provided to the VCIC by justice agencies.
 A VCIC criminal check will show an individual`s involvement in arrests as well as his or her prison background, if any.
 It will not contain motor vehicle offenses, Family Court records or juvenile cases unless he or she was charged as an adult.
 Of course, sealed or expunged criminal records will also not be included in the VCIC background check.

 A Vermont conviction report on yourself or others can be conducted with a full name, the date of birth and a $30 fee.
-This type of report may be used in Vermont background checks for self-review, licensing requirements, housing program entry or many other reasons.
+This type of report may be used in Vermont background checks for self-review, housing program entry and many other reasons.
 Vermont educational institutions require fingerprint record checks by law as monitored by the Vermont Department of Education.